carneybill/carneybill.github.io/content/_index.md

 ---
 title: "Bill Carney"
 subtitle: "The marketing guy"
-description: "The best marketing is iterative with the right mix of innovative strategic thinking, creative campaign design, and data-driven decision-making."
+description: "The best marketing is agile and iterative with the right mix of innovative strategic thinking, creative campaign design, and data-driven decision-making."
 date: 2021-02-15T12:27:33-06:00
 images:
   - img/lightbulb.png